A Guide For Homebuyers

 Finally your big day has arrived.
 Your Realtor and the title company handling the closing are there to answer any remaining questions and help you to prepare and stay organized.
 We wish you a smooth, stress free closing and many years of joy in your new home!

 Make sure you have a mortgage preapproval before going house hunting.
 A preapproval is essentially a full mortgage approval, subject to your contracting to buy a qualifying home.
 On the other hand, a prequalification represents that you are expected to qualify for a mortgage.
 But the lender must still verify the information you provided before approving your mortgage.
 Since sellers want to be as certain as possible that buyers are able to close, if you have a pre approval in hand, you have more leverage in negotiations.
 Therefore, please consider a preapproval to be essential to the buying process.

 Representation by a buyer’s agent

 Make sure you are working with a buyer’s agent because you need someone to represent your interests.
 Don’t be afraid to ask if your Realtor is acting as a buyer’s, seller’s or transactional agent.
-A buyer’s agent represents you, a seller’s agent represents the property owner, and a transactional agent only facilitates the transaction.
-Therefore, he or she does not represent either party.
+A buyer’s agent represents you, a seller’s agent represents the property owner, and transactional agents only facilitates the transaction.
+Therefore, such an agent does not represent the interests of either party.